 Founded in 1930, the Saint Louis University School of Social Work is built upon an unwavering commitment to social justice.
-Ranked in the top 20% of social work programs nationally by U.S. News & World Report, the school is a leader in integrating social work practice and education with faculty members who have made substantial contributions to the profession.
+Ranked in the top 20% of social work programs nationally by U.S. News & World Report, SLU's School of Social Work is a leader in integrating social work practice and education with faculty members who have made substantial contributions to the profession.

 In addition to social work, the school offers outstanding undergraduate degrees, graduate degrees and certificates in the areas of applied behavior analysis, gerontology, and criminology and criminal justice.

 - Michael G. Vaughn, Ph.D.

 - Vithya Murugan, Ph.D., M.S.W.

 Director, Bachelor of Science in Social Work Program